strg-at/logging-winston/README.md

 # @strg/logging-winston
-This library provides a preconfigured winston logger that can be used in any typescript or node project it is based on winston version 3.
+This library provides a preconfigured winston logger that can be used in any typescript or node project it is based on winston3.

 ## Getting Started